To view information about cancer and COVID-19 in your language, see Cancer Australia’s FAQs.

 - Avoid touching your eyes, nose and mouth with unwashed hands as this can transfer the virus from surfaces.

 - Clean and disinfect frequently touched objects and surfaces, such as your mobile phone or food preparation areas.
-For tips on cleaning processes visit this page.

 Stay at home